mhogg/pyvxray/README.md

 * _Releases with pre-built modules_

   + Download the latest pyvXRAY release with pre-built modules.
-This is only made available for a single platform, which is 64-bit Windows
+This is only made available for 32-bit and 64-bit Windows
   + Unpack this to a convenient location
-  + Copy the pyvXRAY sub-folder to the `abaqus_plugins` directory within your ABAQUS installation.
+  + Move the `abaqus_plugins\pyvXRAY` folder to the correct location of the `abaqus_plugins` directory within your ABAQUS installation.
 The location of this directory depends on your ABAQUS version.
 Some possible locations are:

       v6.11-x: `C:\SIMULIA\Abaqus\6.11-x\abaqus_plugins`